Hrithvik-Alex/Algorithms/README.md

-# Djikstra
+# Algorithms
-djikstra's algorithm in python
+algorithms in python